alexisespinosa-uptake/OpenFOAMContainers/Documentation/Usage/ComparingPerformance.md

-## (Additional) Performance test of OpenFOAM developers' containers using Docker and Singularity
+## (Additional) Performance test of OpenFOAM developers' containers using Docker and Singularity with OpenMPI

 For the sake of completeness, here we present the performance results when using the developers' containers.
 It is important to stress again that, under current configuration, developers' containers cannot be used in Pawsey Supercomputers due to their implementation with OpenMPI and not with MPICH.
 Nevertheless, this information may still be important for Nimbus users running OpenFOAM applications and for the OpenFOAM community in general.

+Here we test the time needed for the execution of the channel395 tutorial on a personal computer with foundation's OpenFOAM-7 container (openfoam/openfoam7-paraview56) and ESI OpenFOAM-v1912 container (openfoamplus/of_v1912_centos73).

+#### Foundation's OpenFOAM-7 Docker container interactive: run in parallel with internal OpenMPI
 For the internal MPI run (OpenMPI) with Docker of the OpenFOAM-7 foundation container:

 ```shell